prince-panwar/SendReceiveSmartContract/README.md

-I created this repository to store smart contracts that i have created while learning blockchain.
+I created this repository to store smart contracts that I have created while learning blockchain.
+You can run these smart contracts on Ethereum Remix IDE.